Vaughn Covil

-Vaughn Patrick Covil (born July 26, 2003) is an American professional soccer player who plays as a winger and forward for Hull City.
+Vaughn Patrick Covil (born July 26, 2003) is an American professional soccer player who plays as a winger or forward for Las Vegas Lights in the USL Championship.

 Club career

-Born in San Diego, California, Covil attended Bishop Wordsworth's School while playing youth soccer for Amesbury Town and Salisbury.
+Covil was born in San Diego, California, to an English father and a Canadian mother.
+He attended Bishop Wordsworth's School while playing youth soccer for Amesbury Town and Salisbury.
 In 2014, Covil joined the academy at Southampton, staying with the club for five years.
-In June 2019, Covil signed for EFL League Two club Forest Green Rovers.
+In June 2019, he signed for EFL League Two club Forest Green Rovers.
 On October 8, 2019, Covil made his debut for Forest Green at 16 years old, in a 0–0 EFL Trophy draw against Coventry City, scoring a penalty in an 8–7 penalty shoot-out win.
-During the 2020–21 season, Covil was loaned out to Salisbury.
+During the 2020–21 season, he was loaned out to Salisbury.
 The following season, Covil went out on loan to Melksham Town.

 On July 6, 2022, Covil signed a one-year deal with Hull City, with the club holding an option of a further year.
-Covil featured in the 60th minute in a pre-season friendly against Fenerbache in Istanbul; started against Brighton and came on in the 65th minute against Malaga during first team pre-season tour in Marbella, Spain.
-Covil was named on the bench in the inaugural Corendon Cup which Hull City lost 0-4 to Leicester City F.C.
-The final pre-season friendly saw Covil start and help City win 1-2 against League 1 side Cambridge United.
+He featured in the 60th minute in a pre-season friendly against Fenerbache in Istanbul; started against Brighton and came on in the 65th minute against Malaga during first team pre-season tour in Marbella, Spain.
+Covil was named on the bench in the inaugural Corendon Cup which Hull City lost 0–4 to Leicester City F.C.
+The final pre-season friendly saw Covil start and help City win 1–2 against League 1 side Cambridge United.
 Covil made his debut as an 84th-minute substitute for Allahyar Sayyadmanesh on July 30, 2022, in the home match against Bristol City.

+On 19 May 2024, the club announced he would be released in the summer when his contract expired.

+Covil signed with Las Vegas Lights on August 9, 2024.

 International career

-Covil holds dual American and British nationality and has been called up for England under-15's and the United States under-16's.
+Covil holds dual American and British nationality and has been called up for England under-15s and the United States under-16s.
+He was called up to play for the United States U23s for the 2023 Pan American Games.